phax/phoss-directory/README.md

 ## Client Configuration resolution

-Note: this is new in v0.9.0.

-The PD client uses the file `application.properties` for configuration.
+The PD client uses `ph-config` to resolve configuration items.
+See https://github.com/phax/ph-commons/wiki/ph-config for the details on the resolution logic.

-The file `pd-client.properties` is also evaluated for backwards-compatibility reasons but with lower priority.
+Note: the old file `pd-client.properties` is still evaluated for backwards-compatibility reasons but with lower priority.
+It will be removed in the future.

-See https://github.com/phax/ph-commons#ph-config for the new resolution logic.

 ## Client Configuration properties

 Note: the configuration properties were heavily renamed in v0.10.0.
 Previous old names are shown in brackets.

-The following options are supported in the `pd-client.properties` file:
+The following configuration items are supported by the PD Client:
 * **`pdclient.keystore.type`** (old: **`keystore.type`**) (since v0.6.0) - the type of the keystore.
 Can be `JKS` or `PKCS12` (case insensitive).
 Defaults to `JKS`.
 * **`pdclient.keystore.path`** (old: **`keystore.path`**) - the path to the keystore where the SMP certificate is contained
 * **`pdclient.keystore.password`** (old: **`keystore.password`**) - the password to open the key store